40-Point Technical Writer Evaluation Checklist

 Field Work Experience and Trade Knowledge

-30% weightEvaluate specific experience with construction trades, understanding of field conditions, and knowledge of how technicians actually work.
-This is the strongest predictor of documentation success for contractors.
+30% weightEvaluates specific experience with construction trades, understanding of field conditions, and knowledge of how technicians actually work.
+The strongest single predictor of documentation success for contractor clients.

 Sample Questions